About Puyu Wang

 • Love to learn new things

-• Peer Supporter / Sub-Dean at Reuben College, University of Oxford,
+• Peer Supporter / Sub-Dean at Reuben College, University of Oxford

-• Memberof 'The Reuby' - Student Magazine of Reuben College
+• Member of 'The Reuby' - Student Magazine of Reuben College

 • Podcaster for Voices in Research Podcast

-• Treasurer at Oxford ArtificiaI Intelligence Society (OxAI)
+• Treasurer at Oxford Artificial Intelligence Society (OxAI) (2023-2026)

-• Founder of OxAI Mini-Conference
+• Founder of OXAI Conference

 Links